YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 done < testfile
 ```

-Could you figure out what's going on?
+Could you figure out what while does?

 <details>
   <summary><b><u>Hint</u></b></summary>
   The first line saying while you are reading a line from a file, you assign it to <code>l</code> and do the things between <code>do</code> and <code>done</code>.
-  The last line uses <code>&lt</code> to indicate which file you are reading.
+  The last line uses <code>&lt;</code> to indicate which file you are reading.
 </details>
 <br/>